 For day trips, we usually leave Reading in a minibus at approximately 8am and return in the evening at about 9pm.
 The day trip fee covers all transport, equipment, and any cave entrance fees.

 For weekend trips, we usually leave Reading in a minibus at approximately 6:30pm on a Friday evening and return late on a Sunday, so it’s a pretty intensive weekend, but great fun.
 The weekend trip fee includes accommodation, travel, equipment, breakfast and Saturday dinner.

-If you want to join us or have some questions, then please come to The Roebuck (see this Map) from 8pm any Tuesday night and sign up.
-To accompany us you need to have Club membership (£10 for students and £12 for non students) and Sports Federation insurance (prices from £15 per year).
+If you want to join us or have some questions, then please come to one of our weekly pub meet-ups from 8pm any Monday night and sign up – please see our Facebook group or the calendar above for the location of our next pub night.
+To accompany us you need to have Club membership (£10 for students and £12 for non students) and RUSU Sports Federation insurance (prices from £15 per year).

 What to Bring